SantiProgrammer/EcommerceNextTypeScript/README.md

-# Landing page template
+# eCommerce Challenge

 _This is a eCommerce challenge made in 2 days_

 # To improve

-_I spent two days doing this challenge in my free time, but I ran out of time, I need to show the total number of products in the cart and improve the responsive css, without a doubt with a little more time I could make any improvement._
+_I spent two days doing this challenge in my free time, but I ran out of time, I need to show the total price of products list in the cart and improve the responsive css, without a doubt with a little more time I could make any improvement._

 ## Screenshot